National Indian Gaming Commission: History

 The Indian Gaming Regulatory Act was enacted to support and promote tribal economic development, self-sufficiency and strong tribal governments through the operation of gaming on Indian lands.
 The act provides a regulatory framework to shield Indian gaming from corruption, and to ensure that the games offered are fair and honest and that tribes are the primary beneficiaries of gaming operations.
 The act created the commission to protect tribal gaming as a means of generating revenue for tribal communities.
 IGRA placed the commission within the Department of the Interior (DOI), but also provided it with independent federal regulatory authority.
 The commission monitors tribal gaming activity, inspects gaming premises, conducts background investigations and audits of Class II gaming operations (and Class III gaming operations, upon request or as provided by applicable law, such as tribal gaming ordinances and tribal-state compacts).
 The commission also provides technical assistance and training to tribal gaming commissions and operations and, when appropriate, undertakes enforcement actions.

-Because the National Indian Gaming Commission is subject to the Government Performance and Results Act of 1993, they submitted in 2018 a strategic plan to Congress, which covers the fiscal years 2018 to 2022.
+Because the National Indian Gaming Commission is subject to the Government Performance and Results Act of 1993, they submitted in 2022 a strategic plan to Congress, which covers the fiscal years 2022 to 2026.
+NIGC's annual report is available here.

 Structure

 The commission comprises a chair and two commissioners, each of whom serves on a full-time basis for a three-year term.
 The chair is appointed by the president and confirmed by the senate.
 The Secretary of the Interior appoints the other two commissioners.
 Under the act, at least two of the three commissioners must be enrolled members of a federally recognized Indian tribe, and no more than two members may be of the same political party.

-In 2010, Barack Obama appointed the first woman to chair the commission, Tracie L. Stevens, a member of the Tulalip Tribes.
-Stevens was approved by the Senate.
-Stevens was succeeded in her position by in 2015 by Jonodev Osceola Chaudhuri.
-Chaudhuri is a member of the Muscogee Nation.

 The commission also has a general counsel, who supervises the legal staff and advises the commission on its work.
-The first general counsel was Michael Cox.
-The second general counsel was Barry W. Brandon.
-The third was Kevin K. Washburn, who later served as Assistant Secretary of Indian Affairs at the Department of the Interior.
-The fourth general counsel was Lawrence Roberts, who left the commission to become a deputy assistant secretary at the Department of the Interior.
-The current general counsel is Michael Hoenig.
+The current acting general counsel is Rea Cisneros.

 The commission fulfills its responsibilities under IGRA by: